Skilled Worker Visa UK

 • If you are under 65, you have passed the Life in the UK test;

-• For the foreseeable future, you will be paid at least the general salary threshold or the going rate requirement, whichever is higher.
+• For the foreseeable future, you will be paid at least the general salary threshold.
+You will receive the going rate requirement if it is higher.

 ILR Salary Threshold Requirement